Call Me Back

 Features of a Discretionary Trust

 Additionally, trustees have the ability to accumulate income by withholding distributions and retaining the income generated within the trust, offering flexibility in managing the trust’s financial benefits while considering tax implications.
+Trustees can choose to distribute income to beneficiaries or add it to the trust’s capital, impacting the overall value and investment potential of the trust.

 Benefits of a Discretionary Trust

 Also, assets in a discretionary trust are not part of the estate, so no probate.
 This speeds up the distribution and reduces legal and administrative costs.
 Setting up a discretionary trust ensures the beneficiaries get their inheritance on time and efficiently.
+Trustees often consider the settlor’s wishes when making decisions about how to distribute assets, ensuring the trust is managed in line with the creator’s intentions.

 Disadvantages of a Discretionary Trust

 While discretionary trusts has many benefits, it also has drawbacks.
 One major concern is the lack of control the beneficiaries have over the distribution.
 Since the trustees have full discretion, the beneficiaries may not get what the settlor intended, resulting to disputes and dissatisfaction.
+Appointing professional trustees can help ensure impartial and effective trust management, reducing the risk of conflicts and mismanagement.

 Another disadvantage is the complexity of setting up a discretionary trust.
 The process requires thorough planning and legal knowledge, which can be overwhelming for those not familiar with trust law.
 Also, there’s a risk that the trustees will use the trust for their own benefit, so it’s important to choose trustworthy and impartial trustees.